that literary agents will love!

 Did you know, we have a complete course on getting published?
 The course covers absolutely everything you need to know: how to prepare your manuscript, how to find agents, how to compile your shortlist, how to write your query letter and synopsis – and much, much more besides.

 That course is quite expensive to buy . . . so don’t buy it.
 The course is available completely free to members of Jericho Writers.
 Not just that course.
 You get our Agent Match tool for finding literary agents.
 You get our awesome How To Write course.
-And every month, our members get the chance to pitch their work live online to a panel of literary agents.
+Plus our members get regular opportunities to pitch their work live online to a panel of literary agents.

 What to do if you don’t hear back from literary agents

-So.
 You use our query letter sample and write your own perfect query letter.
-You put together your synopsis.
-(Advice on that here.)
+You avoid any weak language, misspellings or grammatical howlers, of course.

 What happens next?
 Well.